 Dogs, and cats that act like dogs, as they are loyal and survive and thrive by working together.

-Special thanks to Echelon Insurance for taking the time to participate in Mitchell & Whale’s Ontario Insurer Q&A.
+Special thanks to Echelon Insurance for taking the time to participate in Mitch’s Ontario Insurer Q&A.